and Yellow Jacket issues

 regions of the world.
 They vary in size,

-attached to palm trees-to name a few possible
+containers, and attached to palm trees-to name a

 Some species have been observed to construct nests as large as the bed of a full-sized pickup truck.
 I removed an aerial colony in Lakeland that contained over 200 pounds of brood.
 It was attached at 10 feet in a Pineapple Palm, along the south shore of Scott Lake.